hetdesai23/Bias-Detection-in-AI-Based-Hiring-Using-Machine-Learning/README.md

 This project builds a simple classification model to simulate hiring decisions and analyzes whether the model shows bias across different groups.

+## Dataset

+The dataset used in this project is the **Gender Pay Gap Dataset** sourced from Kaggle.

+It focuses on analyzing differences in salaries across genders and includes features related to compensation, job roles, and demographics.
+This dataset was used to simulate hiring decisions and evaluate potential bias in model predictions.

+### Note
+The dataset is used for educational purposes to demonstrate bias detection techniques and may not fully represent real-world hiring systems.

 ## Approach

 ### 1. Data Preprocessing